-IHO will spend considerable resources on the development and delivery of projects, services and activities with a core focus on equipping the health workforce needed to strengthen the health systems of Kenya.
-The programs IHO aims to focus on include, coordination and dialogue platforms, data analytics to guide decision making, capacity building through training, quality care standards and accreditation as well as providing technical assistance in strategic planning, policy development and assessments.
+The organization will spend considerable resources on developing and delivering projects, services, and activities with a core focus on equipping the health workforce needed to strengthen the health systems of Kenya.
+The programs IHO aims to focus on include coordination and dialogue platforms, data analytics to guide decision-making, capacity building through training, quality of care standards and accreditation, as well as providing technical assistance in strategic planning, policy development, and assessments.

 1. Coordination and Dialogue Platforms

-IHO, in partnership with donors, national Ministry of Health (MOH), Council of Governors, County Governments and stakeholders shall serve as a platform to accommodate influential conversations that can contribute to policy transformation and increased support for the healthcare workforce and health system strengthening in Kenya.
-IHO is strong at engaging with governments, implementation partners, donors and respective health workers, from the national to the grass roots level.
-By working with these stakeholders , IHO shall not only act as a mediator and advocate for change but shall also participate in the execution of this change.
+The IHO, in partnership with donors, the national Ministry of Health (MOH), Council of Governors, County Governments, and stakeholders, shall serve as a platform to accommodate thought leadership conversations that can contribute to policy transformation and increased support for the healthcare workforce and health system strengthening in Kenya.
+IHO is strong at engaging with governments, implementation partners, donors, and respective health workers, from the national to the grassroots level.
+By working with these stakeholders, IHO shall not only act as a mediator and advocate for change but shall also participate in the execution of this change.

 2. Data Analytics to Guide Decision Making

-Health systems are very complex so as a consequence, they are subject to uncertainty that they essentially cannot be only left to chance.
+Health systems are complex.
+Consequently, they are subject to uncertainty that cannot be left only to chance.
 Informed decision-making is the key to making rational decisions that lead to measurable impact.
-To achieve this, decisions must be made based on evidence and facts and not speculation.
-Through detailed data collection and analysis, IHO shall serve as a knowledge partner to the public, private and faith-based sectors for matters concerning healthcare, health systems and their effectiveness in Kenya.
-This data shall be found in reports and briefs published by IHO periodically and as contracted by external organizations with an interest in the Kenyan healthcare sector.
+To achieve this, decisions must be made based on evidence and facts, not speculation.
+Through detailed data collection and analysis, IHO serves as a knowledge partner to the public, private and faith-based sectors for matters concerning healthcare, health systems, and their effectiveness in Kenya.
+This data shall be found in reports and briefs published by IHO periodically and as contracted by external organizations with interest in the Kenyan healthcare sector.
 IHO is strong in data-driven health services and workforce planning and management.
 In that regard, IHO will become a go-to platform or repository for accurate health data.

 3. Capacity Building through Training and Transformation of Training Systems

-With the increasing demand for health workers as projected by the World Health Organization (WHO), there is a need to similarly equip the health workforce of today and tomorrow with the necessary skills to be effective and productive in their duty to society and ensure delivery of health outcomes.
-IHO, in partnership with donors and implementation partners, shall develop training programs geared towards equipping health workers in different cadres and specialties with the necessary skills in such areas as HIV, reproductive maternal child health, TB, malaria, pandemic preparedness and response, data use and analytics, human resources for health, leadership, management and governance, amongst others.
+With the increasing demand for health workers as projected by the World Health Organization (WHO), there is a need to equip the current health workforce with future skills to be effective, prepared for pandemics and disease outbreaks, productive in their duty to society, and ensure delivery of health outcomes.
+IHO, in partnership with donors and implementation partners, shall develop training programs geared towards equipping health workers in different cadres and specialties with the necessary skills in such areas as HIV, reproductive, maternal and child health, TB, malaria, pandemic preparedness, and response, data use and analytics, human resources for health, leadership, management, and governance, amongst others.
 The aim is to improve productivity through up-skilling and retooling the existing health workforce.